Abeer-fatima465/Merry-Go-Round/README.md

 # Merry-Go-Round
-Using webGL, this project demonstrates the various qualities of HTML and JavaScript.
+Using webGL and the various qualities of HTML and JavaScript.
+This project demonstrates how cones can be used to create merry go round along with adding texture and shiningness while demonstrating different light position.